 - Set the dehydrator at 95 degrees and place the lemon peels on the trays making sure they are separated.
 This will take 4-7 hours.
 Once the peels SNAP, they are dry enough to come out of the oven.
 Peels will be light in color when they come out.

-Drying Lemon in Air Fryer (that has dehydrator function)
+Drying in the Air Fryer (that has dehydrator function)

 - Set the Air Fryer to the Dehydrate function on 95 degrees and place the peels on the little tray, making sure they are not sticking together.
 This may take 3-4 hours.
 Please note: Not ever Air Fryer has a Dehydrate Function.